Vinesma/portfolio-website-v2/README.md

 /api/education -> get/post education.

+/api/userdata -> get/post userdata.

+/api/other -> get/post other.

 For more control, use the python script.
 You can add/modify and even remove items from the entire database.

 ## Hosting: